Accessible Technology Initiative (ATI)

 , issued in 2018 (and superseding E.O.
 926), articulates the CSU Board of Trustees' Policy on Disability Support and Accommodations.

-• (PDF), a letter to CSU Presidents, emphasizes campus responsibilities to address accessibility within their online learning environments.
+(PDF) is an update about the Accessible Technology Initiative (ATI). - (PDF), a letter to CSU Presidents, emphasizes campus responsibilities to address accessibility within their online learning environments.

 ATI at 91ÊÓÆµ